 Whang-Od began practicing tribal tattooing as a young girl.
 She felt the pain of love young, losing her boyfriend at the age of 25 during the Japanese occupation.
 She never remarried and never had children.
 Instead, she chose to give her life to the art of tattooing.
 Tattooing for eight decades, she has kept alive the art of Kalinga tattooing in an ever-changing world.

 In recent years, Whang-Od has received the fame and recognition she deserves.
-In 2017, she travelled to Manila to take part in a show presenting the country’s artisans.
-After photos of Whang-Od were released asleep at the venue, the shows organizers were accused of exploiting her after she tattooed a staggering 300 people over the two-day event.
+In 2017, she traveled to Manila to take part in a show presenting the country’s artisans.
+After photos of Whang-Od were released while asleep at the venue, the show’s organizers were accused of exploiting her after she tattooed a staggering 300 people over the two-day event.
 Whang-Od denied this and said she just didn’t want to turn people away by taking time to rest.
-Whang-Od has also been nominated for the honour of National Living Treasure.
+Whang-Od has also been nominated for the honor of National Living Treasure.
 Today, the village receives a number of backpackers eager to take a selfie with the famous tattoo artist.

 Kalinga tribal tattooing history

 Tribal tattooing has been a part of Kalinga culture for thousands of years.
-During the Spanish and American occupation of the Philippines, the Kalinga tribe were one of only a few to resist foreign rule partly due to its remote location.
-This resistance helped preserve the ancient art of the filipino tribal tattoo until today.
+During the Spanish and American occupation of the Philippines, the Kalinga tribe was one of only a few to resist foreign rule partly due to its remote location.
+This resistance helped preserve the ancient art of the Filipino tribal tattoo until today.

 Traditionally, tattooing was used to signify success after battle and beauty.
 The tribes’ warriors often fought with neighboring villages over land and honor.
 When the victors returned from battle, they would visit the village mambabato, who would then give the warrior a babok (tattoo).
 Each tattoo represented a person the warrior had killed.
 With the modernization of the Philippines, this tribal way of life has largely died out.
 The last warrior tattooed by Whang-Od was in 2002.